© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Bowl barrow 1.3km WSW of Cheverton Farm: part of a round barrow cemetery on Cheverton Down is a scheduled monument protected by Historic England under reference 1008308.
 View the official record →

-Bowl barrow 1.3km WSW of Cheverton Farm is a Bronze Age funerary monument situated within a round barrow cemetery on Cheverton Down in Hampshire.
+Bowl barrow 1.3km WSW of Cheverton Farm is a Bronze Age burial mound forming part of the round barrow cemetery on Cheverton Down in Hampshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1008308.

 Bowl barrow 1.3km WSW of Cheverton Farm: part of a round barrow cemetery on Cheverton Down is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1008308.